MINES GLOBAL ENERGY FUTURE INITIATIVE PRESENTS

 Topic: Global Energy Future Initiative with John Bradford

 SPEAKER: John Bradford, PROFESSOR OF GEOPHYSICS AND VICE PRESIDENT FOR GLOBAL INITIATIVES at Colorado School of Mines

-Hosted by: THE ATLANTIC COUNCIL, A PAYNE INSTITUTE FOR PUBLIC POLICY PARTNER
+Hosted by: MINES GLOBAL ENERGY FUTURE INITIATIVE AND THE PAYNE INSTITUTE FOR PUBLIC POLICY

-Please join the Atlantic Council and the Payne Institute for Public Policy at the Colorado School of Mines as we welcome Director Morgan Bazilian speaking at a webinar titled Sustainable Minerals for the Energy Transition on Wednesday, April 21, 2021 from 12:30pm – 1:30pm (MT).
+Please join the Mines Global Energy Future Initiative and the Payne Institute for Public Policy at the Colorado School of Mines as we welcome John Bradford, Professor of Geophysics and Vice President for Global Initiatives at Colorado School of Mines, presenting a seminar titled Mines Global Energy Future Initiative on Thursday, January 20, 2022 from 12:00pm – 1:00pm (MT).

 Join the Mines Global Energy Future Initiative as we bring together global energy thought leaders and world-class Colorado School of Mines faculty through research, education, workshops, seminars and outreach.
 The initiative is focused on linking Mines’ unique combination of expertise with partners from academia, industry, government and civil society to create energy solutions that will shape our Global Energy Future.